-The statutory disclosures section in the 2021 Annual Report lists the Company's Directors' independence status.
+The statutory disclosures section in the 2023 Annual Report lists the Company's Directors' independence status.
 The Board reviews any determination that it makes on a Director's independence on becoming aware of any information that indicates that a Director may have a relevant material relationship.
 Directors are required to immediately advise of any new or changed relationships so the Board can consider and determine its materiality.
-Directors' interests including other relevant directorships that they hold are listed on pages

-- 101 to 102 of the 2021 Annual Report.
-None of the Directors sit on any PGG Wrightson Group companies apart from the parent PGG Wrightson Limited. - 2.9 In compliance with NZX Code Recommendation 2.9, the Chairman Rodger Finlay is an Independent Director.
+Directors' interests including other relevant directorships that they hold are listed on page 119 of the 2023 Annual Report.
+None of the Directors sit on any PGG Wrightson Group companies apart from the parent company, PGG Wrightson Limited.